I'm Just a Kid

-"I'm Just a Kid" is the debut single by Canadian pop punk band Simple Plan, written by Pierre Bouvier.
-It appeared on their debut album No Pads, No Helmets...Just Balls.
-It was featured in the films Grind, The New Guy, and Cheaper by the Dozen.
+"I'm Just a Kid" is a song by Canadian pop punk band Simple Plan, written by Pierre Bouvier.
+It appeared on their first album, No Pads, No Helmets...Just Balls, and was released as their debut single on February 4, 2002.

 The song saw a resurgence in popularity in April 2020 on the social media platform TikTok, where the song was used in a challenge that involves family members re-creating childhood photos.
+A version of this song featuring LØLØ premiered in November 2022 as an Amazon Original song.
+A parody version titled "I'm An Adult" was made in 2024 by Calgary-based band CHILIØ, which rewrites the song from a grown-up perspective.
+Pierre Bouvier was part of the marketing for this version, and the parody gained popularity on TikTok.